Automatically and Remotely Restrict a Kid's iPhone

 In 5 minutes, your child's iPhone will be almost completely disabled.

-Can my Child still access content while their iPhone is disabled?
+Can my child still access content while their iPhone is disabled?

+Downtime blocks iPhone apps that aren't on the always allowed list.
 Your child cannot use the App Store, Safari, or other browsing or apps by default.
 You can customize this behavior by setting up the Always Allowed section on your child's Screen Time settings page.

 The Settings app will always be accessible to your child, but all apps not allowed by your child's Always Allowed will be blocked.